rjones-lf/iroha/docs/source/guides/build.rst

 1. The script checks if you don't have containers with Iroha already running.
 Successful completion finishes with the new container shell.
 2. The script will download ``iroha-docker-develop`` and ``postgres`` images.
-``iroha-docker-develop`` image contains all development dependencies, and is based on top of ``ubuntu:16.04``. ``postgres`` image is required for starting and running Iroha.
+``iroha-docker-develop`` image contains all development dependencies and is based on top of ``ubuntu:16.04``. ``postgres`` image is required for starting and running Iroha.
 3. Two containers are created and launched.